- $399,000 (£315,226)

 There are assorted old halyards and lines retired from years of cruising that still come in handy.

 1995 14’ Caribe dinghy center console continuously upgraded, structural strength added at the bow tow-point and heavy-duty stringers glassed in at transom to support the Evinrude E-Tec 50Hp outboard new 2012, serviced professionally on an annual basis since then.
 This boat provides capabilities to travel farther & faster than with a conventional small tender.
 The entire unit stows on a set of custom-built chocks on the foredeck and has a custom cover for use when deflated.
 Plus a spare inflatable dinghy.

-The life-raft is a Lifesava 6 person raft, needs inspection.
+The life-raft is a Lifesaver 6 person raft, Next Inspection due November 2018.

 For marking MOB position there is a horseshoe Life-ring with attached Dan-buoy and floating strobe-light for MOB retrieval we have a MOB sling with 150ft of floating line.
 There is a large selection of handheld and parachute flares on board.
 The recommended number is carried within the life-raft pack and the rest are in watertight containers in our stbd. deck locker.
 There are 7 adult life-jackets on board for guests.

 Steering is by means of a large GRP spade rudder with solid shaft, driven by a 34-inch diameter steering wheel linked by chain to a quadrant.
 With the autopilot, hydraulics bypassed this makes for fingertip control and great response at the helm.
 A true yachtsman will reveal the sailing experience that this yacht offers!